Oleks-Y/ethereum-docker/README.md

 ### Notes
-after start, need to open console and by hand unlock 0 account and run auto_start_mining.js script
+after start, need to open console and by hand unlock 0 account and run auto_start_mining.js script, and then run miner.start()